gregoriB/minimalist_coding_blog_generator/README.md

   * The the most recent month and year from the sidebar are prepended to the, eg: `feb_2025_article_title.html`
 - The script also copies everything from template.html _besides the article_ into every html file it finds in the articles/ directory
   * This ensures that all other changes are carried over into every article for consistency
-- The `build.mjs` script creates a build folder
+- The `build.mjs` script creates a build directory
   * All of the required directories are copied into it
-  * All of the blog articles are copied into the root of the build folder, including `template.html` as `index.html` (to act as an website entry point)
+  * All of the blog articles are copied into the root of the build directory, including `template.html` as `index.html` (to act as a website entry point)
   * Non-minified CSS and JS files are minified

 ## Limitations/Caveats